 Attached are Questions & Answers (QAs) on the meal requirements for the National School Lunch Program (NSLP) and School Breakfast Program (SBP).
-Several QAs have been updated to reflect the meal pattern flexibilities announced by the Food and Nutrition Service over the past school year, the requirements that were phased-in on July 1, 2014, for School Year 2014-2015, and the new technical assistance resources available to schools.
-Two new QAs have been added.
-The list of the updated and new QAs is provided below.
-Minor changes throughout the document include the removal of outdated references and citations, removal of duplicate questions, grouping of similar questions, and miscellaneous editorial changes for content clarification.
+Several QAs have been updated to clarify meal pattern flexibilities and share links to technical assistance resources.
+An asterisk () indicates new and revised QAs.
+Minor changes throughout the document include the removal of outdated references and citations, removal of outdated questions, and miscellaneous editorial changes for content clarification.